-In this paper, we introduce a quantum switch which controls the teleportation channel.
-The $\ket{\text{on}}$ state of the switch implies that a maximally entangled state is available and it is not available if the switch is in the $\ket{\text{off}}$ state.
-We consider two different protocols separately in this context.
-In both protocols, when the switch is in $\ket{\text{on}}$ state, the usual teleportation protocol is performed, but when the switch is in $\ket{\text{off}}$ state, in the first protocol, the channel does nothing whereas, in the second protocol, the participants make use of classical communication.
-In each of the protocols, we consider two paths of the process.
-In the first path, after performing the protocols we just ignore the switch.
-In the second path, after the application of the protocols, we operate a Hadamard gate on the switch's state, measure the switch, and select a particular pre-decided outcome.
-We compare the protocols with classical protocols using the average fidelity of the received state with respect to the desired state.
-We observe that in the case of Protocol 1, Path 1 is guaranteed to provide more fidelity than the average fidelity of random guess, but in the case of Path 2, no such assurance can be offered.
-Similarly, in Protocol 2, Path 1 will always provide more fidelity than the maximum attainable fidelity using classical communication only, which is expected since in the second protocol the performers do make use of the classical communication.
-Again, the second path does not guarantee any such property.
-We also prove that the qualitative information about the advantage of one path over the other depends only on the phase between the $\ket{\text{on}}$ and $\ket{\text{off}}$ states and not on the probability amplitudes.
+We observe that in the case of Protocol 1, there exist some regions where the fidelity becomes worse than $\frac{1}{2}$.
+But in Protocol 2, though there exist situations where the fidelity may become less than $\frac{2}{3}$ or $0.789$, it always remains better than $\frac{1}{2}$, which is expected since in the second protocol, the performers do make use of classical communication.
+We also compare the protocols with the respective situations where there is no control qubit and the two parties {use} a maximally entangled state with a certain probability, that is, instead of superpositions we consider classical mixtures of the two situations.
+We prove that the phase between the $\ket{\text{on}}$ and $\ket{\text{off}}$ states, and not the probability amplitudes, is enough to detect whether there will at all be any advantage of using control qubit over the classical mixture.
+We refer to it as a quantum advantage.